-When you join the military, the government automatically provides coverage and deducts premiums from your pay.
-But you can elect to decline this coverage and choose a policy through a commercial life insurance company or nonprofit organization, according to The Military Advantage: A Comprehensive Guide to Your Military and Veterans Benefits.
+When you join the military, the government automatically provides coverage known as SGLI and deducts premiums from your pay.
+But you can elect to decline this coverage and choose a policy through a commercial life insurance company or nonprofit organization.

-Whether you choose the military's insurance or find your own, it's important to purchase a life insurance policy that will provide financial support in the event of an injury or death, such as the Servicemembers Group Life Insurance (SGLI).
+Whether you choose the military's Servicemembers' Group Life Insurance or find your own, it's important to purchase a life insurance policy that will provide financial support in the event of an injury or death.

 If you elect to be insured for less than the maximum amount or to decline coverage entirely, you must complete the Servicemembers Group Life Insurance Election and Certificate.
 This certificate -- which serves as a certificate of coverage -- designates one or more beneficiaries to receive payment of the insurance proceeds.

-Under SGLI an active-duty, Ready Reservist, and reserve or guard member can be issued a traumatic injury benefit of between $25,000 and $100,000 if he sustains one these injuries:
+Under SGLI an active-duty, Ready Reservist, and reserve or guard member can be issued a traumatic injury benefit of between $25,000 and $100,000 if they sustain one these injuries:

 - Total and permanent loss of sight

 - Total and permanent loss of speech

 - Total and permanent loss of hearing in both ears

 - Loss of thumb and index finger on the same hand by severance at or above the metacarpophalangeal joint